-A Land Use Compatibility Assessment was prepared to support the combined Zoning By-law Amendment application, Draft Plan of Subdivision application, and Official Plan resubmission for the redevelopment of the 27.7 acre/11.2 hectare site located on the northeast corner of Park Lawn Road and Lake Shore Boulevard West, municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road site.
-The proposed development introduces a mixed land use development designation to permit a transit hub, residential condominium, and commercial spaces to a former industrial site surrounded by commercial and industrial land uses.
+A Land Use Compatibility Study was prepared to support the combined Official Plan Amendment, Zoning By-law Amendment, and Draft Plan of Subdivision Application resubmission for the redevelopment of the 27.7 acre/11 hectare site located on the northeast corner of Park Lawn Road and Lake Shore Boulevard West, municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road ('the site').
+The proposed development introduces a mix of land use designations to permit a transit hub, residential condominiums, two potential schools, a number of potential community facilities, and commercial spaces to a former industrial site, in the vicinity of employment industrial land uses, as well as the Humber Water Treatment Plant located to the northwest and north of the site, respectively.